Policy on Drugs and Alcohol in the Workplace

 - take appropriate personnel action against an employee who violates this policy, up to and including termination,

 - require an employee who is convicted of a criminal drug statute to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, state, or local health, law enforcement, or other appropriate agency, and

 - make a good faith effort to continue to maintain a drug-free and alcohol-free workplace.

 - abide by the terms of the Drug-Free and Alcohol-Free Workplace Policy, and

-- notify Hofstra of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after such conviction.
+- notify Hofstra in writing of any criminal drug statute conviction for a violation occurring in the workplace no later than five calendar days after such conviction.

 In addition to sanctions imposed by the University, drug and alcohol violations may be referred to the appropriate external authorities.
-Under federal, state, and local laws, such as the New York State Penal Law and the Federal Controlled Substance Act, violations as specified above may result in penalties ranging from fines through imprisonment.
-A list of penalties for federal drug offenses can be found on the U.S. Drug Enforcement Administration's website at http://www.dea.gov/agency/penalties.htm .
+Under federal, state, and local laws, such as the New York State Penal Law, Vehicle and Traffic Law, and Alcoholic Beverage and Control Law, and the Federal Controlled Substance Act, violations as specified above may result in penalties ranging from fines through suspension of driver’s license and imprisonment. .

 Employees covered under this law include all employees and temporary personnel and consultants on the payroll, and does not include workers not on the payroll, such as independent contractors and subcontractors.